pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 ## Our second pyOpenSci sprint

 This year we had a tremendous turnout of over 20 people from several countries for our 1-day pyConUS sprint.
-At last count this resulted in about [30 issues and pull requests](https://github.com/orgs/pyOpenSci/projects/12/views/1) where volunteers who were there to support scientists, helped us fix issues on our website, in our tutorials and our packaging and peer review guidebooks.
+At last count this resulted in about [30 issues and pull requests](https://github.com/orgs/pyOpenSci/projects/12/views/1) where volunteers who were there to support scientists, helped us fix issues on our website, in our tutorials and our [packaging](https://www.pyopensci.org/python-package-guide/) and [peer review](https://www.pyopensci.org/software-peer-review/index.html) guidebooks.
 So many long-standing issues and bugs were fixed thanks to this wonderful Python community.

 <figure class="half">
   <img src="{{ site.baseurl }}/images/blog/2024/may/pycon-us-24-pyopensci-sprints-juno.png" alt="Image of the puycon us sprint board where projects signed up for different rooms." />
   <img src="{{ site.baseurl }}/images/blog/2024/may/pycon-24-sprints-pyopensci.png" alt="Image of the puycon us sprint board where projects signed up for different rooms." />
   <figcaption>The pyConUS sprint sign-up board had lots of projects.
-Because the rooms are large projects tend to share spaces.
+Because the rooms are large, projects tend to share spaces.
 We ended up in the packaging room which was great as it allowed us to do some more difficult work around Python packages with C extensions!</figcaption>
 </figure>

 If you haven’t been to a sprint before, it’s an experience that every open source enthusiast should have.
 Sprints are where a bunch of people come together to work on a project.
 If you are running sprints that support software development in a professional environment (i.e. at a company) this might mean a team of people working together on releasing a new software feature.
 But for the open source community, sprints can also mean volunteers coming to a space to help maintainers work on various parts of a project that they care about - like pyOpenSci!

 pyOpenSci supports other people's software through it's [open community-lead peer review process ](https://www.pyopensci.org/about-peer-review/index.html) and it's online, free [packaging resources](https://www.pyopensci.org/python-package-guide/).
 But it also has it's own software too.
-We have tools that help us keep track of our review process, and volunteer contributions so we can acknowledge everyone for their effort.
+We have tools that help us keep track of our review process and volunteer contributions so we can acknowledge everyone for their effort.

 Acknowledging contributions is so so so (did I mention SO?) important.
 And we value them so much.